unlight/asmt-javascript-questions/README.md

 - What software development techniques are you using on your project and what other techniques do you know?
 - In which case do you use Agile methodologies and in which case Waterfall methodology?
 - Lets imagine that you are a scrum master.
 What will you do, if customer wants to implement a brand new feature right now, and your team is in the middle of current sprint?
+- Could you please explain difference between Scrum and Kanban?
+- How do you estimate your tasks?
+What estimation techniques do you know?
+- Estimation techniques, metrics, why we estimate
+- How do you do your technical tasks estimations?
+- What is better under-estimation or over-estimation?
+Why?
+- What's the difference between Scrum and Kanban?
+- When Scrum/Kanban can’t be used?
+- What are pros and cons of Scrum?
+What’s the difference between Scrum and Kanban?
+When can’t we use SCRUM?

 ### Other
 - Please, name the basic steps of software development process